Faster Algorithms for Longest Common Substring: Proof of Lemma ---Solution to a Special Case of the via Wavelet Trees

-\lemmain* \begin{proof} By traversing $\T(\F_2)$ we can compute in $\Oh(N)$ time a list $\R$ being a union of sets $\P$ and $\Q$ in which the second components are ordered lexicographically.
-We also store a bit vector $G$ of length $|\R|$ that determines, for each element of $\R$, which of the sets $\P$, $\Q$ it originates from.
-We construct the wavelet tree of the sequence of strings being the first components of pairs from $\R$ using~\cref{thm:wavelet} and the skeleton tree from~\cref{lem:C2}.
-Before the wavelet tree is constructed, we pad each string with a symbol $\$\not\in\Sigma$ to make them all of length $\alpha$; we will ignore the nodes of the wavelet tree with a path-label containing a \$.
+Moreover, in $\cO(N(\alpha+\log N) \log \beta / \log N)$ time and $\cO(N)$ space, we can compute a bit-vector~$G_v$ specifying the origin ($\P$ or $\Q$) of each element of $\R_v$ and the list $\L_v = \LCPs(\R_v)$ for each node~$v$ of the wavelet tree in the BFS order, such that after computing $G_u$ and $\L_u$ for each child $u$ of a node~$v$, $G_v$ and $\L_v$ are deleted. \end{claim} \begin{proof} By traversing $\T(\F)$ we can sort in $\Oh(N)$ time all elements of $\P \cup \Q$ by the second components, obtaining the list $\R$.
+We also store a bit-vector~$G$ of length $|\R|$ that specifies, for each element of $\R$, which of the sets $\P$, $\Q$ it originates from.
+We then construct the prefix-consistent skeleton tree for the sequence of strings being the first components of pairs from~$\R$ with~\cref{lem:C2} and use it to construct the wavelet tree of the same sequence using~\cref{thm:wavelet}.
+Before said skeleton and wavelet trees are constructed, we pad each string with a letter $\$\not\in\Sigma$ to make them all of length $\alpha$; in what follows, we ignore the nodes of the wavelet tree whose path-label contains a \$.